C Programming Language 'Has Completed a Comeback' - Slashdot

 More Popular?
 (Score:2)

-both indexes are search popularity rankings (Score:2)
+both indexes are search popularity rankings (Score:3)

 These aren't measures of how much languages are used, they're useless bullshit as asking which languages generate the most Twitter Tweets?
 Facebook posts?
 News articles?